AppliedMechanics/AMrotor/docs/tutorial.rst

     cnfg.cnfg_activeMagneticBearing = [];
     count = 0;

+By executing the saved script the Config-struct (cnfg) will be created.

 Simulation script
 +++++++++++++++++++++++++

-After setting up the config-script the simulation-script has to be made.
-The following part of the simulation-script contains the asembly and the visualization of the model and can be copied-and-pasted into an empty Matlab script.
+After setting up the Configuration script, the Simulation script must be created.
+The following part of the Simulation script contains the assembly and visualization of the model and can be inserted into an empty Matlab script by copy and paste.
-Important for this tutorial is that the called config-script name in the simulation scipt is consistent to "Config_Tutorial" (line 9).
+The Simulation script can be saved in the same folder as the corresponding Configuration script.
+For this tutorial it is important that the name of the called Configuration script in the Simulation script is equal to "Config_Tutorial" (line 9).
-The simulation script can be saved in the same folder as the corresponding config-script and then be executed.

 .. code-block:: matlab
    :linenos: